 Chocolate Peppermint Lava Cookies are the ultimate Christmas sweet treat!
-This easy recipe combines rich chocolate cookie with creamy peppermint filling.
-Best served warm/hot!
+This easy recipe combines a rich chocolate cookie with a creamy peppermint filling.
+Best served warm!

 Alright - there's a little bit of a requirement if you make today's Christmas cookies.

 I can't even tell you how ooey gooey these Chocolate Peppermint Lava Cookies are.
 Imagine a super rich chocolate cookie with a kind of fresh, creamy center.
 Think of a York Peppermint Patty, but so much better.
 Grab a big glass of milk and Santa's absolutely set! 🙂